 |Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

-The rather floral, herbal, woody, buttery sweet and lightly sour, earthy, moderately spicy Oriental takes a little of the lead.
+The rather floral, herbal, woody, buttery sweet and lightly sour, earthy, moderately spicy Orientals take a little of the lead.
 The very nutty, earthy, woody, toasty sweet burley plays an important support role.
-The grassy, citrusy Virginia is between being a secondary player and a condiment.
-The smoky, woody, musty sweet Cyprian latakia is almost a condiment, and the flavor push it provides rounds out the experience.
-The strength is mild while the taste is a step or so past mild.
+The grassy, tart and tangy citrusy Virginia is between being a secondary player and a condiment.
+The smoky, earthy, woody, musty sweet Cyprian Latakia is almost a condiment, and the flavor push it provides rounds out the experience.
+The strength and the taste are a step or so past the mild level.
 The nic-hit is mild.
 No chance of bite or harshness, and has no rough edges.
-Burns cool and clean at a reasonable pace with well balanced, nuanced, consistent taste that is a little richer than expected given the strength level.
+Burns cool and clean at a reasonable pace with well balanced, nuanced, very consistent taste that is a little richer than expected given the strength level.
 Hardly leaves any dampness in the bowl, and requires an average number of relights.
-Has a short lived, pleasant after taste.
+Has a short lived, pleasant after taste and room note.
 Those looking for a stronger, more Oriental forward blend may find this to be a little light, but not only is this an all day smoke, it is a good starting point for the novice wondering what Orientals can do in a blend without being overwhelmed by their presence.
-Three and a half stars.
+And it’s complex enough to hold the interest of the veteran smoker all day as well.
+Four stars out of four.